-COW Library : Apple Final Cut Pro X Debates : Walter Biscardi : Post Production: Did Everything Change in Post?
+COW Library : Creative Community Conversations (was FCPX Debates) : Walter Biscardi : Post Production: Did Everything Change in Post?

 A discussion of FCPX, including comments on the latest 10.0.1 releaseIt's been five months since the "big sneak peek," and three months since "everything changed in Post."
 I was asked recently, "So where do we stand now?
 What's everyone doing?"
-From where I'm sitting and the conversations I'm having with many Final Cut Pro folks in the industry, there are three camps forming within the Post industry...
+Well from where I'm sitting and the conversations I'm having with many Final Cut Pro folks in the industry, there are three camps forming within the Post industry.